 Meet Our Vice Chairs

-Vice Chair for Graduate Medical Education
+Vice Chair for Graduate Medical Education and Student Education

 Chandra Are, MBBS completed his training at the Hyderabad Private School in India and then completed his Bachelor of Medicine and Bachelor of Surgery from Osmania Medical College in India.
 He later attended Johns Hopkins Hospital in Baltimore, MD as the Halsted Surgery Resident as well as the Halsted Assistant Chief of Service instructor with Dr. John Cameron.
 Following his surgical residency, he completed a fellowship in Surgical Oncology at Memorial Sloan Kettering Cancer Center in New York, NY and then was recruited to the University of Nebraska at Omaha in 2007 as an Assistant Professor in the Division of Surgical Oncology within the Department of Surgery.
 Within a short time, Dr. Are was promoted to Associate Professor and later Professor, obtained a courtesy appointment in the Department of Genetics, Cell Biology and Anatomy, and was named a Vice Chair for the department.
 He also served as the Program Director for the General Surgery Residency Program from 2011 until February 2017 when he accepted the role of Associate Dean of Graduate Medical Education (DIO) for UNMC.